claudiacolas/pds-project-23/README.md

 2. Build and run the project using a Java IDE or the command line.
 3. Navigate to the root directory of the cloned repository where the `docker-compose.yaml` file is located.
 4. Open a terminal or command prompt.
-5. Run the following command to start the services defined in the `docker-compose.yaml` file:
+5. Run the following command to start the services:
        `docker-compose up -d`